Stephen Kotkin: Author

 Kotkin has written several nonfiction books about history as well as textbooks.
 Among scholars of Russia, he is best known for Magnetic Mountain: Stalinism as a Civilization which exposes the realities of everyday life in the Soviet city of Magnitogorsk during the 1930s.
+This early work, based on his PhD thesis, described Stalinism as "a quintessential Enlightenment utopia, an attempt via the instrumentality of the state, to impose a rational ordering on society, while at the same time overcoming the wrenching class divisions brought about by nineteenth-century industrialization."

 In 2001, he published Armageddon Averted, a short history of the fall of the Soviet Union.
 He is a frequent contributor on Russian and Eurasian affairs and he also writes book and film reviews for various publications, including The New Republic, The New Yorker, the Financial Times, The New York Times and The Washington Post.
 He also contributed as a commentator for NPR and the BBC.
 In 2017, Kotkin wrote in The Wall Street Journal that Communist democide resulted in the deaths of at least 65 million people between 1917 and 2017, stating: "Though communism has killed huge numbers of people intentionally, even more of its victims have died from starvation as a result of its cruel projects of social engineering."